Cal Neva Lodge & Casino: Ownership by Frank Sinatra

-The Sinatra period saw extravagant parties and visits by celebrities such as Judy Garland, Liza Minnelli, Kim Novak, Shirley MacLaine, Sammy Davis Jr., Tony Curtis, Janet Leigh, Lucille Ball, Desi Arnaz and Richard Crenna.
+The Sinatra period saw extravagant parties and visits by celebrities such as Judy Garland, Liza Minnelli, Kim Novak, Shirley MacLaine, Sammy Davis Jr., Dean Martin, Lena Horne, Tony Curtis, Janet Leigh, Lucille Ball, Desi Arnaz and Richard Crenna.
 However, Sinatra's mood swings would sometimes determine how he responded to patrons and friends.
 Journalist Herb Caen reported that he could be dismissive and insulting to those who annoyed him.
 Sam Giancana was banned from the casinos in the state of Nevada, but Sinatra continued to allow him to stay at the Cal Neva lodge which resulted in Hank Sanicola seeking to remove himself as a shareholder.
 Although Sinatra sought to explain that Giancana was only visiting his girlfriend, Phyllis McGuire, the disagreement resulted in the end of Sinatra and Sanicola's friendship.
 After Giancana was spotted on the premises, Sinatra had his gambling license suspended by the Nevada Gaming Control Board.
 (Note: Sinatra then berated the Nevada Gaming Control Board in a profanity-filled tirade that hurt his chances to retain his casino license.
 Sinatra did not gain back his gambling license until 1981, following a hearing of the Nevada Gaming Commission and the intervention of Ronald Reagan, who acted as a character witness.)
 Following this, Sinatra decided he wanted to get out of entertainment property ownership as he was being heavily criticized in the national press and pursued by law enforcement over illegal activities at the casino.
 The Cal Neva Lodge was leased to Jack L. Warner in a deal which also saw a majority stake in Reprise Records sold to Warner Bros.
 Records and Sinatra gaining a one-third ownership in the new company.